 You should take steps to protect against unauthorized access to your password, phone, and computer by, among other things, signing off after using a shared computer, choosing a robust, unique password that nobody else knows or can easily guess, and keeping your log-in and password private.
 We are not responsible for any lost, stolen, or compromised passwords or for any activity on your account via unauthorized password activity.

 We may send periodic promotional e-mails to you.
 You may opt-out of promotional e-mails by following the opt-out instructions contained in the e-mail.
-If you opt-out of receiving promotional e-mails, we may still send you e-mails about your account or any services you have requested or received from us.
+If you opt out of receiving promotional e-mails, we may still send you e-mails about your account or any services you have requested or received from us.

-a.
-Legal Basis for Processing Personal Data
+1. Legal Basis for Processing Personal Data

-i.
-Consent
+1. Consent

 We will process your Personal Data only with your knowledge and consent, except where exempted, required or permitted by applicable laws.
 The form of consent may vary depending on the circumstances and the type of information being requested.